 Because you are not the typical student, the technical colleges have counselors and advisors who can help determine the best fit for you!

 What will my day on campus look like?

 You spend the majority of the day with one teacher.
 Part of your day will be in the classroom working on theory.
 The other part of your day will be the “hands-on” part of your training.
 Many programs have on-the-job training and/or internships.
 Class hours vary according to program, with full-time students usually attending five to six hours per day.
 Some programs are available evenings and on Saturdays and many programs are offered online

 When you meet all eligibility requirements to become a program graduate you may also have the opportunity to be awarded college credits by Broward College and other Florida colleges/community colleges toward an A.S. or A.A.S.
 Degree.
 For specific information, contact the program counselor.

 What’s my next?

-Your next step is to attend an orientation session and take the Tests of Adult Basic Education (TABE) test unless your meet exemption criteria (see a counselor for exemption details).
+Your next step is to attend an orientation session and take the Tests of Adult Basic Education (TABE) tests unless your meet exemption criteria (see a counselor for exemption details).
 After the testing, you will arrange to see your counselor/advisor to begin your journey on your career path.
 We look forward to being part of your success!